-David Tootill - Director/Founder of Southbank Mosaics, London and Chair of BAMM (British Association for Modern Mosaic)
+David Tootill - Director/Founder of Southbank Mosaics, London and Chair of BAMM, Principal at the London School of Mosaic

 In her early life, Francesca challenged herself by focusing on things that did not come naturally to her (e.g. going into Law after studying Classics).
 Yet, she tried for years to placate her internal restlessness by living in different countries and cultures (Pordenone, Padua, Denver, London, Paris, New York...).
 When she reached 40, with the responsibility of a mother, Francesca settled between London and Trieste and found her outlet in what she liked and did best, namely using her hands to create.

 Art exhibitions, painting and modelling clay were regular hobbies which never satiated her inherent creative nature.
 Finally, she entered the Scuola Mosaicisti del Friuli, in Spilimbergo: a whole new world of WONDERS opened up.